NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Relation-to-Polyharmonic-Splines.md

-# Relation to Polyharmonic Splines
+# Comparison with Polyharmonic Splines

 Interpolating normal spline ``\sigma`` is the solution of the variational problem: